What Is Teething?

 You may have heard that amber teething necklaces release a pain reliever when heated.
 That’s not proven, and doctors say using one is not a good idea.

 Medicine that you rub on your baby’s gums to stop the pain of teething may not help.
-It quickly washes away in the mouth.
+It quickly washes away in the mouth and may numb the back of their throat and make it hard for them to swallow.

 Stay away from over-the-counter teething gels and liquids that have the ingredient benzocaine.
 The FDA says this ingredient shouldn’t be given to children under 2.
 It can cause rare but serious side effects.

-A small dose of a children’s pain reliever, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin), may help your baby.
-But ask your doctor before giving her any medication, and use it exactly as the doctor says.
+A small dose of a children’s pain reliever, such as acetaminophen, may help your baby.
+Don’t use ibuprofen for an infant under 6 months old, and ask your doctor before giving your baby any medication.
+Use it exactly as the doctor says.